Nathan Nelson (politician): Minnesota House of Representatives

+Political positions

-Nelson advocated a wolf hunt, saying they are a big problem for farmers and ranchers in rural Minnesota.
+Nelson advocated a wolf hunt, saying they are a problem for farmers and ranchers in rural Minnesota.
 In 2022, he spoke out on a bill to address the 2021 drought and to fund rural broadband, calling it "too little, too late for many".

 Electoral history

 Personal life

 Nelson lives in Hinckley with his spouse, Suzanna.
 They have five children.